skypilot-org/skypilot/docs/source/examples/auto-failover.rst

   The list items are specified with a leading prefix :code:`-`, and each item is a dictionary that includes the field for a candidate resource. :code:`ordered` and :code:`any_of` indicate the preference for the candidate resources.

-The following is an example for only allowing a set of regions/clouds for launching the required resource:
+The following is an example for limiting the cluster to be launched in only in US:

 .. code-block:: yaml

   resources:
+    accelerators: A100:8
     any_of:
+      # AWS:
-      - cloud: aws
+      - region: us-east-1
-        region: us-east-2
+      - region: us-east-2
-        accelerators: A100:8
+      - region: us-west-1
-      - cloud: gcp
+      - region: us-west-2
+      # GCP
-        region: us-central1
+      - region: us-central1
-        accelerators: A100:8
+      - region: us-east1
+      - region: us-east4
+      - region: us-west1
+      - region: us-west2
+      - region: us-west3
+      - region: us-west4

 This will genereate the following output: